use case

 AI-enhanced Product

 The updated experience was designed to preserve familiarity for existing users while gradually introducing AI capabilities into the established enterprise search workflow, maintaining a largely consistent interface to avoid disrupting frequent usage patterns.
+At the same time, the product was reintroduced as Enterprise AI Search, highlighting the integration of AI-driven capabilities.

-Main Entry Point
+Entry Point

 1. The updated entry experience repositioned Enterprise Search from a standalone internal tool into a recognizable AI-powered product within the broader World Bank AI ecosystem.